Internet trailblazers Yahoo and AOL sold, again, for $5B - WTMJ

 Verizon said Monday that it will keep a 10% stake in the new company, which will be called Yahoo.

-Yahoo at the end of the last century was the face of the internet, preceding the behemoth tech platforms to follow, such as Google and Facebook.

-And AOL was the portal, bringing almost everyone who logged on during the internet’s earliest days.
+Yahoo at the end of the last century was the face of the internet, preceding the behemoth tech platforms to follow, such as Google.
+And AOL was the portal, bringing almost everyone who logged on during the internet’s earliest days online.

 However the speed at which Google and Facebook have grown dashed those hopes and it became clear very quickly that it was unlikely to reach Verizon’s highest aspirations for the two.